Guestward, Ho!: Overview

+Cast

 Background

+The trade publication Billboard reported in December 1957 that CBS was negotiating with Jeanne Crain to be the lead in an adaptation of Guestward, Ho!
+A February 1958 Billboard article still had Crain set for the lead in the program being developed for the 1958-1959 season.

 Guestward, Ho! initially began at CBS in 1958, with Vivian Vance and Leif Erickson as the Hootens, an older childless couple.
 Desilu had developed the pilot specifically for Vance, who had portrayed Ethel Mertz on the hit CBS/Desilu sitcom I Love Lucy from 1951 to 1957, and its later followup specials.
 Vance had rejected doing an I Love Lucy spin-off focusing on Ethel and Fred Mertz, in favor of doing the Guestward, Ho! pilot.
-However, upon viewing the pilot, CBS executives felt that Vance had become so typecast in her Ethel Mertz role that she was unconvincing playing a leading character in her own situation comedy; one executive allegedly said "I kept waiting for Lucy to come in" after viewing the pilot.
-As a result, CBS rejected the series.
+Upon viewing the pilot, CBS executives felt that Vance had become so typecast in her Ethel Mertz role that she was unconvincing playing a leading character in her own situation comedy.
+One executive allegedly said "I kept waiting for Lucy to come in" after viewing the pilot.
+Hence, CBS rejected the series.

-Desilu eventually retooled the pilot, this time with Joanne Dru and Mark Miller as the Hottens, now a younger couple (with Babs being a former model).
+Desilu eventually retooled the pilot, with Joanne Dru and Mark Miller as the Hootens, now a younger couple (with Babs being a former model).
 Flip Mark was cast as their son, Brook Hooten, a character created in the retooling.
-ABC bought this pilot, and slated it for its Thursday evening schedule with The Donna Reed Show.
+ABC bought this pilot, and slated it for its Thursday evening schedule as a lead-in to The Donna Reed Show.
 Ralston-Purina served as the primary sponsor, with 7 Up as an alternate sponsor.

-The program ran opposite Outlaws on NBC, and later in the season, against fellow Desilu program The Ann Sothern Show on CBS.
-ABC ultimately canceled the series following one season, replaced with The Adventures of Ozzie and Harriet in its timeslot.